Self Assessment tax returns – Everything you need to know

 If you occasionally sell items on websites like Gumtree or eBay or in classified ads, HMRC doesn’t class this as trading and any money you’ve received from selling these goods won’t be subject to tax or require you to complete a Self Assessment tax return.

 If, however, you sell items more frequently and earn a regular income from doing so, HMRC may view this as trading.

 To help you (and HMRC) work out whether or not you are trading, HMRC has put together a list of ‘badges of trade’.
 These are:

-- Nature of asset: HMRC looks for what is being sold.
-For example, if you’re selling on a used pair of shoes that you were fond of, this points to the sale not being trade.
+- Nature of asset.
+HMRC looks for what is being sold.
+For example, if you’re selling a used pair of shoes that you were fond of, this points to the sale not being a trade.
 If, though, you’re selling mobile phone cases that never gave you enjoyment and you simply want the money for, this does look like trading.

 How do I register for a Self Assessment tax return?

 x return before, you’ll need to register for Self Assessment.
 HMRC has different methods for registering depending on your employment status.
 Here are the links for each:

 - Not self-employed (but have income that you need to declare)

 - In a business partnership

 You must register by 5th October after the end of the tax year that you are required to submit a tax return.
 For example, if you need to submit a tax return for the 2019/20 tax year, you’ll need to register by 5th October 2020.
 If you miss this deadline, you may have to pay a penalty.
 We’ll discuss the possible penalties in detail in a further section.